Procedures for Making Enquiries, Appeals and complaints

 Appeals Policy and Procedures

-• There are 5 types of appeal that can result in a charge being levied to cover some of the costs of appeals to the Awarding Body.
+• 5 types of appeal can result in a charge being levied to cover some of the costs of appeals to the Awarding Body.
 These are appeals against decisions related to:

 1. Grant of Centre or Academy status